Mokkatrukki/ols-viikkopelit/README.md

     # npm run dev
     ```
     The admin app will be available at `http://localhost:3003` (or as configured).
     *   You can then access its dashboard to trigger PDF scraping and processing.
-The output `extracted_games_output.json` will be in its configured persistent storage path.
+The game data will be saved directly to the shared SQLite database (`games.db`) for immediate access by the main app.

 ## Project Structure (Simplified)